jiwonMe/blog-jiwon-me/apps/web/NOTION_SETUP.md

 | Published | Checkbox | Whether the post is published |

 ### Optional Properties:
-- Cover: File & Media (for cover images)
+- Cover: File & Media (for cover images - highly recommended for thumbnails)
 - Author: Person (if you have multiple authors)

 ## Step 3: Share Database with Integration